Terms and Conditions

 The Company: Placement Year International Ltd and any person with whom they have a partnership agreement.

 Applicant: Any person who fills out an application form and / or registration form online and has an interview with a The Company representative.
-This person is free of any obligations up until the point of paying the registration fee (post interview)
+This person is free of any obligations up until the point of paying the Acceptance Fee (post interview)

-Participant: Any person whom The Company has accepted to provide its services for after receipt of the registration fee.
+Participant: Any person whom The Company has accepted to provide its services for after receipt of the Acceptance Fee.

 Programme: The service which the participant applies for (internship, work placement)

 Position: The tasks and description of the programme of the Host Company provided to the participant by The Company.